 Figuring out how many T shirts you need is one thing, decluttering sentimental items is more difficult.
 Emotions get in the way.
 But I have come up with some tips.

 Decluttering sentimental items – leave them until last

-Acknowledging that they can be difficult, Marie Kondo suggests leaving sentimental items until the end of your decluttering journey.
+Marie Kondo suggests leaving sentimental items until the end of your decluttering journey.
+She knows it’s difficult.
 Get your other affairs in order before you start on this category.
 By that stage your decluttering muscle will be stronger and you will have gained momentum.

-Starting off decluttering sentimental items before anything else is like doing a sprint before a warm up, or tackling the hardest question first on a test.
+Starting off decluttering sentimental items before anything else is like doing a sprint before a warm up.
 Build up to it.